-1. Difficulties of the rejection– Most of these Religious groups are vicious at slandering one of their own when they leave.
-Whether from the pulpit or through the political grapevine words go out that the member who left is “persona-non-grata.”
+1. Difficulties of the rejection – Most of these Religious groups are vicious at slandering one of their own when they leave.
+Whether from the pulpit or through the political grapevine, words go out that the member who left is “persona-non-grata.”
 Members are told not to associate with them and they are labeled for their beliefs.
-Those who leave feel they can handle the rejection at first but few really do.
-They must allow the Lord must do a great work in their hearts.
+Those who leave feel they can handle the rejection at first, but few really do.
+They must allow the Lord to do a great work in their hearts.

-2. Loneliness– This is the power behind the rejection, whether it’s because you have been officially, banned, ostracized and blackballed or whether it’s just hard to find others who think like you, loneliness plays a huge role in getting many to return.
-We were created for relationships and we do not function well alone.
+2. Loneliness – This is the power behind the rejection, whether it’s because you have been officially banned, ostracized, and blackballed, or whether it’s just hard to find others who think like you, loneliness plays a huge role in getting many to return.
+We were created for relationships, and we do not function well alone.
 Remember the addiction to the religious system has its own withdrawals.
-For the some, the immediate loneliness is more than they can bear.
+For some the immediate loneliness is more than they can bear.

 2 Tim 4:9-10